-In 2015, she tells me, a start-up funding opportunity arose through NOHFC (Northern Ontario Heritage Fund Corporation) for young farmers to start northern farm businesses.
-“Connor used everything he had learnt through his accumulated education and hands-on experience and built a business plan for a small scale, mixed vegetable operation, and so Jardin Farm was born.
-Starting on a small, one acre plot of land rented from his mother, and with the help of NOHFC funding, Connor invested in some equipment to get started and planted his first year.”
+In 2015, a start-up funding opportunity arose through NOHFC (Northern Ontario Heritage Fund Corporation) for young farmers to start northern farm businesses.
+"Connor used everything he had learnt through his accumulated education and hands-on experience and built a business plan for a small-scale, mixed vegetable operation, and so Jardin Farm was born.
+Starting on a small, one-acre plot of land rented from his mother, and with the help of NOHFC funding, Connor invested in some equipment to get started and planted his first year."

 I asked Alyne about Jardin Farm growing practices and their overall philosophy of food and farming.

-I noticed that Jardin Farm also uses greenhouses as part of their operation.
-“Greenhouses are key for our short growing season up here in the north.
-They allow for us to produce food for an extra 3-4 months of the year.
+I noticed that Jardin Farm also uses greenhouses as part of its operation.
+"Greenhouses are key for our short growing season up here in the north.
+They allow us to produce food for an extra 3 to 4 months of the year.
 This almost doubles our growing window, as our outdoor growing season is only four months long.
-We have three greenhouses, two passively heated for shoulder season (early spring, late fall) production, and one heated where we grow microgreens throughout the winter.”
+We have three greenhouses, two passively heated for shoulder season (early spring, late fall) production, and one heated where we grow microgreens throughout the winter."

 Every year, they will trial new crops to add better diversity to their CSA weekly boxes.
-This year they will be trialing a few different crops like celery, cauliflower and squash.
+This year they will be trying a few different crops like celery, cauliflower and squash.